GetTerminus/terminus-oss/libs/ui/sidenav/README.md

 ],
 ```

+For Profile, you can alternatively pass in ProfileUrl which will be interpreted
+as an absolute URL rather than an internal application route.

 For Profile and SignOut, you can alternatively handle the click event directly
 within your app by binding to the proper EventEmitter output: